FarronF/limerick-council-meetings/meetings/2021/12/16-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 18th November 2021.md

 2022.
 These were added to the list by the Senior Staff Officer.
 The criteria for nomination

-and the process for planning a Civic reception was circulated to all Elected Members.--- **Housing List**
+and the process for planning a Civic reception was circulated to all Elected Members.
+---
+**Housing List**

 Clarification was requested by the Elected Members as to how many houses are in the